deajan/tcpping/README.md

 # tcpping v2.x

-Warning: With version 2.4, some defaults have changed, ie: timeToWait is now 1 second instead of 3 repeatInterval is now automatically calculated to fit timeToWait These changes have been made to make interaction with Smokeping easier
+**Warning: With version 2.4, some defaults have changed:**
+   - Default timeout is now 1 second instead of 3
+   - Interval between pings is now automatically calculated to fit timeout

+These changes have been made to make Smokeping integration easier.

 ## fork of elder tcpping v1.8 script running with newer traceroute binary